evalclass/prcbench/cran-comments.md

-## Version 1.0.2
+## Version 1.1
 This is a submission for updating the already published package - prcbench.

 In this version I have:

-* Improved several documents,

-* Skipped rJava tests when rJava is not installed,

-* Replaced Travis CI with GitHub actions,
+* Ported precision-recall calculation part from obsolete PerfMeas package to internal RCpp

+* Updated document files to HTML5 format

 * and Updated the version.
-    * 1.0.1 -> 1.0.2
+    * 1.0.2 -> 1.1

 ## Test environments
--   local Ubuntu 20.04, R 4.1.2

--   local macOS Big Sur, R 4.1.2
+-   local macOS Big Sur, R 4.2.1

 -   win-builder, R Under development (unstable) (2022-02-01 r81619 ucrt)